rustyeddy/rustyeddy.com/content/software/testing.md

 ### Complete Test Runs ALL the Time

-With automated tests, it will be common to run a complete suite of tests for every software change, every fix, every addition of new code and even a complete test run after removing dead code.
+With automated tests it is easy to run a complete suite of tests for every software change and addition of new code.

 Why not?